 Participation at still-small anti-Olympics rallies has risen slightly in recent weeks, and we assess that there is a reasonable chance that the protest movement will grow further in the next few weeks.
 In recent months only a dozen or so activists have gathered each Friday at Harumi Square.
 But a protest in front of the Municipal Government Building in Tokyo on 23 June drew a crowd of around 200 people, according to local news outlets.
 Even if turnout grows during the Games, precedent suggests that demonstrations would neither be disruptive or violent.

 Although the overall risk of crime is low in Japan, there is a reasonable possibility of attendees being the victims of pickpocketing or other forms of petty criminality.
 But this would probably only occur in large crowds.
 Violent crime is uncommon in Tokyo.
 Major Western governments and local media reports suggest that credit card fraud schemes or drink spiking occur in bars and nightclubs in some areas, particularly Shinjuku, Shibuya and Roppongi.
 But due to Covid-19 restrictions such as early closure of bars and limitations on alcohol, there are fewer opportunities for criminals to use such methods compared with prior to the pandemic.

 Japan’s Public Security and Intelligence Agency has previously highlighted potential terrorist threats around the games.
 In its most recent annual report, the agency pointed to incidents during past events, but neither this nor subsequent statements by officials have indicated they are aware of any specific threats.
 Our terrorism threat level for Tokyo is low and we doubt that this will change during the event.
 Were an attack to occur, we assess it would probably involve a lone actor using crude tactics.

-Image: Activists take part in march to Tokyo’s Metropolitan Government Building, 19 June, 2021; Philip Fong/AFP.
+Image: Activists take part in march to Tokyo’s Metropolitan Government Building, 19 June 2021.
+Photo by Philip Fong/AFP via Getty Images.